 Skip to main content

-In the previous step we've created a simple plugin, created and registered a metric and finally updated the value of our metric.
+In the previous step, we created a simple plugin, registered a metric, and updated the metric's value.

-Since we don't want to actually install the plugin to MoBro every time we want to test it, the SDK offers a handy MoBroPluginBuilder.
+Instead of installing the plugin in MoBro every time we want to test it, the SDK provides a convenient utility called MoBroPluginBuilder.

-This builder can be used to easily create and run a plugin locally.
+This utility allows us to easily create and run a plugin locally.

 Plugin.Example/Program.cs